ManikantaTW/Samples/README.md

 # Samples
-Contains all my sample tech writings
+It contains all my sample tech writings